-If you are between the ages of 18 and 32, you may be interested in joining the fifth year of a program that teaches InterPlay's "sneaky deep" way of building artistic skill, leadership ability and strong community.
-You'll leave with creative, embodied InterPlay tools and techniques used around the world in peacemaking, prisons, classrooms, theaters, homes, places of worship, and health care.
-Plus you get to play, visit Bay Area redwoods, social change organizations and get incredible support for your path.
+If you are between the ages of 18 and 35, you may be interested in joining a program that teaches InterPlay's "sneaky deep" way of building artistic skill, leadership ability and strong community.

-Explore with the InterPlay founders and other community artists about ways to help people play with difficult issues, listen and share the wisdom of their body, and tell stories in ways that are direct, personal, and transformational.
+Explore ways to help people play with difficult issues, listen to and share the wisdom of their bodies and tell stories in ways that are direct, personal, and transformational.

 The program takes place Monday through Friday over two weeks with some evening programming including a concert by the InterPlay performing company "WING IT!"

 Download the Tuition Proposal if you need financial assistance.
 Email InterPlay co-founder Cynthia Winton-Henry at firstname.lastname@example.org for an informational interview.

 Send in registration materials by and set up informational interview before June 3

 First installment or total due July 1

 Training: July 18–29, 2016, Graduation Thursday 7pm, July 28

 Program ends at noon July 29.